s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

 ## Run commands (also available in <a href="scripts.sh">scripts.sh</a>): <br>
-Different positional embeddings can be chosen using the pos_embed argument.
+Different positional embeddings can be chosen using the <strong>pos_embed</strong> argument.
 Example:
 <table>
   <tr>
     <th>Positional Embedding Type</th>